Vaccination status is dealbreaker

 My wife does truly enjoy spending time with her sister.

-That said, they’re polar opposites of us politically and are extremely conservative.
-They spend almost nothing while here and have treated us only once to a modestly priced dinner.
+That said, they’re both polar opposites of us politically, and are extremely conservative.
+They spend almost nothing while here and have only treated us once to a modestly priced dinner.

 When we visit their town (we have friends there), we always stay at a hotel.